anvilproject/anvil-portal/content/learn/learn.md

 ### About AnVIL’s Documentation
 AnVIL’s training materials curate, organize, and augment existing component and tool documentation, and show how to use AnVIL’s parts together to accomplish the goals of AnVIL’s different user personas.

-The AnVIL team is in the process of developing persona-specific guides and tutorials.
+To complement this onboarding and introductory section, the AnVIL team is in the process of developing persona-specific guides and tutorials.
 For example see the guides for  data analysts, [principal investigators](/learn/principal-investigators/setting-up-lab-accounts), developers, instructors, and [data contributors](/learn/consortia/data-submission).

 <!--hero>  For a full list of AnVIL guides and tutorials for each persona, see [Guides and Tutorials](/learn/guides-and-tutorials). </hero-->

   <!--- Add FAIR, add interoperability with other data commons, increased accessibility to complex data center--->

-## New User Onboarding Guide
+## New User Onboarding

 The following is a guided walk-through of the  AnVIL / Terra documentation with a focus on onboarding and preparing new users to run genomic analyses in the cloud.